splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 Kinesis Firehose connection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Optionally, you can use the following methods to connect to Splunk Observability Cloud:
+To create Kinesis Firehose and other resources required to connect to AWS using Splunk-managed Metric Streams you can use one of these two options:

-* Update your settings and deploy a CloudFormation template in order to create Kinesis Firehose.
-See :ref:`aws-cloudformation`.
+* CloudFormation template.
+Learn more at :ref:`aws-cloudformation-use`.
-* You can also deploy Kinesis Firehose with Terraform.
-See :new-page:`Terraform Setup for Creating Kinesis Firehose to Send CloudWatch Metric Stream <https://github.com/signalfx/aws-terraform-templates/tree/main>`.
-Terraform works for Metric Streams only, and does not offer log support.
+* Terraform template.
+Learn more at :ref:`aws-terraform-use`.
+The provided Terraform template supports Metric Streams only, and does not offer log support.

 .. _aws-wizard-prepare-ms: